50 Ways of Politely Asking for a Payment in English

 Tip 5: Actively Listen to What Your Client Says

 Active listening is crucial when discussing payment with your client.
 Pay close attention to their responses and address any concerns or questions they may have.
-This shows that you value their input and are willing to work with them to resolve any issues.
+This shows that you value their input and will work with them to resolve any issues.
 Active listening can help build trust and foster a strong working relationship.

 For example, if the client says,